bormando/selenium-tools/README.md

 drag_and_drop(driver, source, target)
 ```

-### Important
+### Notes
-Drag & Drop action works with elements found by CSS selectors only!
+Drag & Drop action worked with CSS selectors only a while ago.
+Now it also supports XPath selectors.